ceciliacloud/Project10-MERN/README.md

 ![](./images/awsterminate.png)

-Next, visit the mlab website and terminate the database.
+Next, visit the [mLab](https://www.mongodb.com/atlas-signup-from-mlab) website and terminate the database.

 ![](./images/databasedel.png)

 ----------------------------------------------------------------------

 Wonderful job!
 Thank you for viewing my project and following along.
 I demonstrated how to create a simple To-Do and deploy it to MERN stack.
-First, we wrote a frontend application using React.js that communicates with a backend application written using Expressjs.
+First, we wrote a frontend application using React.js that communicates with a backend application written using ExpressJS.
 Next, we created a Mongodb backend for storing tasks in a database.

 I hope you enjoyed it!
 For more details on similar projects and more, please visit my GitHub portfolio: https://github.com/ceciliacloud

 ![](./images/congrats.gif)
-# Project10-MERN